amalgamaria/secretariat/docs/access/onboard.rst

 ----

-HPCC Basics Workshop
+HPC Basics Workshop
 ####################

-We recommend that all Secretariat users attend the HPCC Basics Workshop, even if they already have cluster experience. `Please see this page for more information`_.
+We recommend that all Secretariat users attend the HPC Basics Workshop, even if they already have cluster experience. `Please see this page for more information`_.

 ----